CaseyHaralson/cloud-comparison/setup/001_compareGCPServerless/README.md

 This goes along with the blog article here: https://blog.caseyharalson.com/posts/post

-Project Setup Steps:
+## Project Setup Steps

+Note: because of how many permissions are needed to create and run some of these services, it is probably easiest to follow these steps from your personal cloud vs a company cloud.

 1. Have access to GCP with billing and whatnot turned on.
 2. Create a new GCP project where all of this work can be contained.
 3. Create a storage bucket that contains the name "terraform_state" in the name.
 This will be used to hold all of the terraform state information.
 4. Create a service account called "terraform" with the following roles: "editor", "iam.securityAdmin", "compute.networkAdmin", "secretmanager.secretAccessor"
 5. Enable the following apis: "cloudresourcemanager".
-6. If your company has domain restricted sharing on, you will need to turn that off for this project.
+6. If your company has a domain restricted sharing policy, you will need to turn that off for this project.
 Turn off (turning off means "allow all") both "Domain restricted contacts" and "Domain restricted sharing".
 7.

-Service Setup Steps:
+## Service Setup Steps

 These steps assume you have already cloned this project into a linux machine and have the gcloud cli, terraform cli, etc installed.
 If you are on Windows and want to setup WSL, the following project can be used to setup a linux vm in Windows with all the prerequisites: https://github.com/CaseyHaralson/wsl-setup